3 Amazing Ways to Nurture Creativity in Kids

 Children were able to draw with the pens or use them to stick their pom poms to the paper.
 They loved the bright colors of the glitter glue pens and they were easy for them to use, but I didn’t like that the glue took so long to dry.
 They had to wait two days before they could take them home because that’s how long it took for the glue to dry.

 Another way to foster creativity is by following children’s interests.
-My kids LOVE to make rainbows, so when I saw that Oriental had rainbow crayons, I knew that would be right up their alley.
+My kids LOVE to make rainbows, so when I saw that rainbow crayons, I knew that would be right up their alley.
 They loved making the multicolored crayons dance and sing across the pages of their papers.
 I enjoyed drawing with them as well.

 They were able to create some lovely masterpieces with their new crayons.
 These crayons are great to offer as a part of choices kids can make when they create something.